 Signage will be present throughout all communal areas to inform occupiers to comply with social distancing guidance and the recommended steps in place.

 Floor stickers will be used to mark communal areas to remind occupiers to comply with social distancing, and signage will be present at lifts to inform users of the number of users permitted.

 Signage will also be utilised within any communal WCs to remind occupiers to wash their hands for 20 seconds and indicate if any urinals, wash hand basins or hand dryers are out of use.

 At all hand sanitiser points, signage will be present to remind occupiers and visitors to use the hand sanitiser present.
 Signage will also be present in shower rooms and cycle stores to encourage users to use the anti-bac wipes provided.

 Contact surfaces and surfaces that have the most use will be a main focus within the communal areas.
-This includes door handles, handrails and lift buttons.
+This includes door handles, handrails, entry points and lift buttons.